wkumari/draft-vandergaast-edns-client-subnet/README.md

-   In any case, the response from the resolver to the client MUST NOT contain the ECS option if none was present in the client's original
+   In any case, the response from the resolver to the client MUST NOT contain the ECS option if none was present in the client's original query.
+If the original client query contained a valid ECS option that was used during recursion, the Recursive Resolver MUST include

-Contavalli, et al.       Expires August 27, 2015               [Page 11]
+Contavalli, et al.      Expires September 8, 2015              [Page 11]

-Internet-Draft        Client Subnet in DNS Requests        February 2015
+Internet-Draft        Client Subnet in DNS Requests           March 2015

-   query.
-If the original client query contained a valid ECS option that was used during recursion, the Recursive Resolver MUST include the ECS option from the Authoritative Nameserver response in the response to the client.
+   the ECS option from the Authoritative Nameserver response in the response to the client.